Understanding the Health and Social Care Environment (UHSCE)

 How the course is delivered:

 The course is delivered through a combination of online and face to face learning.
-Prior to beginning the online study learners will be asked to attend an initial briefing session.
-They will then complete the online course of study including phone/email contact with the tutor.
-Finally they will attend an all-day session to complete final assignments.
+Learners complete an online course of study (including phone / email contact with a tutor) before attending an all-day session to complete the final assignment.

 Is the course accredited?